todvora/todvora.github.io/_posts/2015-12-03-gitbook-tester.md

 you want some certainty, that your software plays nicely with gitbook itself.
 You provide some hooks or entry points and need to validate that they are called, parameters passed and results transported back to a book.
 That's not something you can do by mocking Gitbook itself.
 You need real integration tests and real Gitbook engine.
-That's where Gitbook-tester helps.
+That's where gitbook-tester helps.

 ## Test your gitbook-plugin
 Lets say you wrote your first Gitbook plugin.
-Maybe you want to wrap every image into [figure](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/figure) and display some caption underneath.
+Maybe you want to wrap every image into a [figure](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/figure) and display some caption underneath.
 The result could look like:

  ![Image captions](/images/gitbook-tester/caption.jpeg)